 My own code

 At this point I thought it was best to code it from scratch.
 Since the eigenvector problem is the bottleneck, there is not much to gain to code it in C++, I thought, so I wrote it in Python.
-My goal was to implement it as close to the description in the paper as I could—ultimately, I just want a working implementation of the method and being able to point to the paper for a description.
+My goal was to implement it as close to the description in the paper as I could.
+Ultimately, I just want a working implementation of the method and being able to point to the article for a description.
 You can get the code here.
 Feel free to check it and tell me if I got something wrong.

 This is the output of my code vs. the curves from the paper.